Frequently Asked Questions

 $$\sum_{i=1}^n x_i$$∑i=1nxi

-Formula rendering errors / garbled text often occur when the formula contains Chinese characters.
-Try switching the formula engine to KaTeX.
+Formula rendering error/garbled text is common when the formula contains Chinese text; try switching the formula engine to KateX.

-Unable to create knowledge base / failed to get embedding dimension
+Unable to create knowledge base / failed to obtain embedding dimensions

 Model status unavailable

-Confirm whether the provider supports the model or check whether the provider's model service status is normal.
+Confirm whether the service provider supports this model, or whether the model service status of the service provider is normal.

-Model cannot analyze images / unable to upload or select images
+The model cannot recognize images / cannot upload or select images

-First confirm whether the model supports image recognition.
-Popular models in Cherry Studio are categorized; models with a small eye icon after their name support image recognition.
+First, confirm whether the model supports image recognition.
+For popular models, Cherry Studio will classify them; models with a small eye icon after the name support image recognition.

-Image-capable models will support uploading image files.
-If the model's function is not correctly matched, find the model in the provider's model list, click the settings button after its name, and check the image option.
+Image-recognition models support uploading image files.
+If the model function is not correctly matched, you can find the model in the model list of the corresponding service provider, click the settings button after its name, and check the image option.

-Model-specific information can be found on the corresponding provider's site.
-Like embedding models, models that do not support vision do not need image functionality enabled — checking the image option has no effect.
+Specific model information can be found at the corresponding service provider.
+Like embedding models, models that do not support vision do not need image functionality to be forcibly enabled; checking the image option will not have any effect.

 Last updated